This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Rural Feasibility Study Grant Program

-Funding for feasibility studies that will result in economic development in rural areas of Illinois, Minnesota, and Wisconsin, including feasibility studies for healthcare organizations.
+Funding for feasibility studies that will result in economic development and improved community assets in rural areas of Illinois, Minnesota, and Wisconsin, including feasibility studies for healthcare organizations.

 Geographic coverage: Illinois, Minnesota, and Wisconsin